jacqle/gec-improvements/src/cat_analysis/readme.md

-# Analysis of the coverage of gector and LT per error category
+# Analysis of the coverage of GECtoR and LT per error category

 The gold M2 file is located at `gec-improvements/data/conll14st-test-data/noalt/official-2014.combined.m2`.
 It can be converted in the errant standard by running `errant_m2 -gold gec-improvements/data/conll14st-test-data/noalt/official-2014.combined.m2 -out gec-improvements/src/cat_analysis/gold_m2.m2`.

 From there, the source errorful text can be obtained by executing `python src/m2scorer/err_from_m2.py -in src/cat_analysis/gold_m2.m2 -out src/cat_analysis/origin_corpus.txt`

+# GECtoR
 The predictions of GECtoR are located at `gec-improvements/data/preds_gector_conll`.
 We can obtain the M2 file comparing the errorful corpus with GECtoR's corrections : `errant_parallel -orig src/cat_analysis/origin_corpus.txt -cor data/preds_gector_conll -out src/cat_analysis/gector_m2.m2`.

 Now, we have two M2 files:
 - `src/cat_analysis/gold_m2.m2`: the golden annotations between the errorful and the manually corrected corpus.
-- `src/cat_analysis/gector_m2.m2`: the annotations of what gector has been able to correct from between the errorful corpus.
+- `src/cat_analysis/gector_m2.m2`: the annotations of what gector has been able to correct between the errorful corpus.

 Finally, one can run `errant_compare -cat 2 -hyp src/cat_analysis/gector_m2.m2 -ref src/cat_analysis/gold_m2.m2` to compare the GECtoR's and golden corrections.
 The level of granularity is controled with the parameter `-cat`.